FLORIDA

 The Environmental Protection Agency (EPA) and other government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
 Florida municipalities must take swift action to meet these federal guidelines, mitigate legal exposure, and protect public health.

 Public drinking water systems in Florida can expect to receive millions of dollars in settlement funds needed to respond to PFAS in its water sources.
-The 3M and Dupont Phase 2 settlement offers financial support necessary to avoid passing the bill to taxpayers and rate payers.
+The 3M and DuPont Phase 2 settlement offers financial support necessary to avoid passing the bill to taxpayers and rate payers.

 ESTIMATED SETTLEMENT AWARDS: